Indonesia confident AirAsia fuselage discovered, zero in on black box

 Strong winds caused the aircraft to roll over, domestic news website Detik.com reported, with no injuries to the three crew members on board.
 The plane was not carrying any passengers.

-(Additional reporting by Chris Nusatya in JAKARTA, Writing by Robert Birsel and Fergus Jensen; Editing by Jeremy Laurence)
+(Additional reporting by Chris Nusatya, Nilufar Rizki and Cindy Silviana in JAKARTA, and Fransiska Nangoy in Surabaya; Writing by Robert Birsel and Fergus Jensen; Editing by Jeremy Laurence and Stephen Powell)